DrrDom/rdkit-scripts/README.md

 `sdf2pkl` - convert SDF to multi-conformer PKL file.
 Conformers are recognized by mol title and should go sequentially in input SDF.

+`smi2sdf` - Convert SMILES to SDF including additional fields if they are named and exist in SMILES file

 `split_pdb` - split PDB by chains and save to separate PDB files.

 ##### Manipulate with Mol objects (calc properties, generate conformers/stereoisomers, filter compounds, etc):